GoogleContainerTools/kpt-functions-catalog/functions/go/render-helm-chart/README.md

 There are 2 kinds of `functionConfig` supported by this function:

 - `ConfigMap`
-- A custom resource of kind `InflateHelmChart`
+- A custom resource of kind `RenderHelmChart`

 #### `ConfigMap`
 To use a `ConfigMap` as the `functionConfig`, the desired parameters must be